katporks/katporks/README.md

 Feel free to explore these projects to get a better idea of my work.
 I'm always eager to collaborate and take on new challenges.
 Let's connect and discuss how we can create something amazing together!

-🔭I am currently collaborating with Swoon Creative Media and the Humanitarian OpenStreetMap Team to transition and restructure their existing website from Jenkins to a more robust Django/Wagtail framework.
+🔭 I am currently collaborating with Swoon Creative Media and the Humanitarian OpenStreetMap Team to transition and restructure their existing website from Jenkins to a more robust Django/Wagtail framework.

 📫 How to reach me: katherine.olaguer@gmail.com